robbievanleeuwen/section-properties/docs/source/rst/structure.rst

 ----------------------------

 The dimensions and shape of the cross-section to be analysed define the *geometry* of the cross-section.
-The :ref:`label-sections-module` provides a number of classes to easily generate either commonly used structural sections or an  arbitrary cross-section, defined by a list of points, facets and holes.
-All of the classes in the :ref:`label-sections-module` inherit from the :class:`~sectionproperties.pre.sections.Geometry` class.
+The :ref:`label-sections-module` provides a number of functions to easily generate either commonly used structural sections or an arbitrary cross-section, defined by an ordered list of points.

 The final stage in the pre-processor involves generating a finite element mesh of the *geometry* that the solver can use to calculate the cross-section properties.